MCGPPeters/UniqueIdGenerator/CONTRIBUTING.md

 # Development Guide

-This document provides guidelines for maintaining and contributing to the UniqueIdGenerator project.
+This document provides guidelines for maintaining and contributing to the Praefixum project.

 ## Project Structure